About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Frames

-In contrast, general frames do not rely on $\phi$ for their definition.
-After all, they just really need to be an ordered basis of some vector space.
-Thus, unlike \eqref{eq:holonomic-basis}, most frames are not sensible to changes of charts in $X$.
-This majority is referred to as the non-holonomic and they are naturally present in physical theories with or without gravity.
-For instance, in the study of a quantized Dirac field over a fixed spacetime 4-manifold, a relevant non-holonomic moving frame is defined by a map giving to each event an ordered orthonormal basis in $\mathbb{C}^4$.
-Physically, each of these frames can be interpreted as a Stern-Gerlach experimental apparatus, able to measure the spin orientation of the fundamental excitations of the Dirac field -- particle and anti-particle -- at a specific point in space and time.
+In contrast, generic frames do not rely on $\phi$ for their definition.
+Unlike~\eqref{eq:holonomic-basis}, most frames are not sensible to changes of charts in $X$.
+This majority is referred to as non-holonomic, and they are naturally present in physical theories with or without gravity.
+In the study of a quantized Dirac field over a fixed spacetime 4-manifold, a relevant non-holonomic moving frame is defined by a map giving to each event an ordered orthonormal basis in $\mathbb{C}^4$.
+Physically, each of these frames can be interpreted as a Stern-Gerlach experimental apparatus, able to measure the spin orientation of the fundamental excitations of the Dirac field --- particle and anti-particle --- at a specific point in space and time.

-In the case of pure relativistic theories of gravity, which is the focus of this work, non-holonomic moving frames are brought into light by the geometric equivalence principle \cite{sardanashvily1983}.
-Consider the moving frame $\tau_a(x)$ on $R\subseteq X$ that uniquely associates to each $x\in R$ the ordered basis $\tau_a|_x$ spanning the vector space $V_x$.
-We want $V_x$ to carry a linear action of $SO\left(1,n-1\right)$ -- the isometry group of the $n$-dimensional Minkowski space, $M$.
-In other words, $\tau_a(x)$ over $R$ transforms accordingly to
+In the case of pure relativistic theories of gravity, which is the focus of the present work, non-holonomic moving frames are brought into light by the geometric equivalence principle~\cite{ivanenko1983a,sardanashvily1994a,sardanashvily2016a}.
+Consider the moving frame $\tau_a(x)$ on $ U \subseteq X $ that uniquely associates to each $ x \in U $ the ordered basis $ \tau_a|_x $ spanning the vector space $ V_x $.
+We want $ V_x $ to carry a linear action of $ SO \left( 1, n-1 \right) $ --- the isometry group of the $n$-dimensional Minkowski space, $ M $.
+In other words, $ \tau_a(x) $ over $U$ transforms according to

 where $\tensor{\Lambda}{^b_{a'}}(x)$ is a matrix representation of $SO(1,n-1)$.
-In principle, equation \eqref{eq:lorentz_frames_transf} is not the result of any local change of chart on $X$.
+In principle, equation~\eqref{eq:lorentz_frames_transf} is not the result of any local change of chart on $X$.
 Thus, it is non-holonomic in nature.
 It, however, can be interpreted as holonomic in $M$.
-More clearly, if we forget its $x\in X$ dependence for a moment, we have the right to interpret it as the result of a change of global charts in $M$ that preserves the globally defined Minkowski metric $\eta$ there.
+If we forget its $x\in X$ dependence, we have the right to interpret~\eqref{eq:lorentz_frames_transf} as the result of a change of global charts in $M$ that preserves the globally defined Minkowski metric $\eta$ there.
 And there, $\tau_a$ as well as $\tau_{a'}$ are global (and constant) holonomic moving frames, orthogonal with respect to (w.r.t.) $\eta$.
-This is exactly the kind of moving frames in which Special Relativity (SR) is formulated.
+This is exactly the kind of moving frames in which Special Relativity (SR) is defined.